TakudzwaMike/africut-biltong/README.md

 This project is configured for deployment on Vercel Push your code to a GitHub repository.
 Create a new project on Vercel and link it to your repository.
-Add all the environment variables from your .env file to the Environment Variables section in your Vercel project settings.
+Add all the environment variables from your .env file to the Environment Variables section in your Vercel project settings Deploy!
-Deploy!
 Migrations will be run automatically by the run-migrations.yml GitHub Action upon pushing changes to the drizzle/ folder